cengmylmz/YoutubePlayListDuration/README.md

 # YoutubePlayListDuration
-Calculate duration of Youtube playlist \n
+Calculate duration of Youtube playlist
 Add code like snippet to Chrome Borwser

-Open the DevTools
-Go to Source Tab
-Select Snippets
-Add New Snippet
-Copy & Paste Code
+Open the DevTools -> Go to Source Tab -> Select Snippets -> Add New Snippet -> Copy & Paste Code